 Nurses will check your bandages, check drainage from your surgical site, and encourage you to cough and take deep breaths.
 They will also apply leg compression devices to help with circulation.
-You will be able to take this home with you but it will have to be returned to the manufacturer when you no longer need it.
-You will receive instructions about how to return the device.
+You will be able to take this home with you.